Easy-To-Use Welding Technology Shortens Welder Training and Reduces Rework

 A simplified power source starts with easier setup.
-Where previously welders had to input some parameters at the power source and some parameters at the wire feeder (or whatever interface is used at the weld joint), more machines now put all controls on a single user interface.
+Previously welders had to input some parameters at the power source and some parameters at the wire feeder (or whatever interface is used at the weld joint).
+Today, more machines now put all controls on a single user interface.

-The displays on the user interface are also getting bigger, making it easier for welders to read and understand the settings.
-Where displays previously used small digital screens and were often limited to a few letters in each word — requiring words to be abbreviated — new larger LCD displays show full words and sentences.
+The displays on the user interface are also larger, making it easier for welders to read and understand the settings.
+Where displays previously used small digital screens and were often limited to a few letters in each word — requiring abbreviations — new larger LCD displays show full words and sentences.

 Requiring fewer steps to start welding simplifies the process and also makes training new welders faster and easier.

-This not only saves time in setup, it also eliminates the risk that incorrect parameters might inadvertently be set, which could lead to weld defects or rework.
+This not only saves time in setup, it also eliminates the risk that operators may inadvertently set incorrect parameters, which could lead to weld defects or rework.

 Customized weld programs

 More welding systems provide the ability to customize the weld program during machine setup, which results in an arc that’s tailored to the specific variables of that weld.
-In the past, this option was limited to advanced welding systems and required expertise to set up.
-Now, customizable weld programs are available in a broader range of power sources and the process is simplified, so even welders with less experience can tailor the weld program.
+In the past, this option was on found on advanced welding systems and required expertise to set up.
+Now, customizable weld programs are available in a broader range of power sources.
+Plus, the process is simplified, so even welders with less experience can tailor the weld program.

 When a welding system offers only one weld program, it must be designed broadly enough to produce quality welds no matter what type of shielding gas, filler metal, material or weld process is being used.
 With the ability to customize the weld program, welders can fine-tune it to match their specific variables — resulting in a better weld arc for the application.

-On some welding systems, the weld program can be customized by toggling through a series of prompts on the interface screen.
+On some welding systems, operators can customize the weld program by toggling through a series of prompts on the interface screen.
 The welder first selects the weld process, followed by the wire type and size.
 The last variable is gas type.
-Based on the previously entered variables, the machine narrows down possible shielding gases to a handful of options, which are listed on the screen for the welder to choose.
+Based on the previously entered variables, the machine narrows down possible shielding gases to a handful of options, which appear on the screen for the welder to choose.

 The welding system then automatically sets a weld program best suited to the variables input by the welder, so there’s no compromising on arc quality.